 This hugely popular event attracts more than 500,000 people and showcases extraordinary artistic sculptures, spread out between Marks Park and Tamarama Park.

 With the ocean and the coastal cliffs in the background, this event is a great day out for both locals and tourists.

-The second stretch of the Bondi to Bronte walk is slightly shorter than the first leg, running from Tamarama Beach to Bronte Beach, including Tamarama Park and Bronte Park.
+The second stretch of the Bondi to Bronte walk is slightly shorter than the first leg, running from Tamarama Beach to Bronte Beach, past beautiful parks such as Tamarama Park and Bronte Park.

 Tamarama Beach is also known as “Glamarama” by the locals because of all the beautiful people that go sunbathing here.
 Tamarama offers good, yet somewhat rough, surfing conditions.

 The beach itself is relatively small and narrow but cozy, with a couple of popular volleyball courts.

 The water conditions at Tamarama, with deep water and strong rip currents, are usually not very suitable for swimming and are often considered to be dangerous.

 This is why Tamarama Beach has become the ideal spot for sunbathing and for simply hanging out, rather than swimming.

 It’s important to not ignore directions given by the local surf life savers (Tamarama Surf Life Saving Club) as Tamarama has one of the highest rescues per thousand beach users of all beaches in New South Wales.

 Just behind the beach you’ll find Tamarama Park with great BBQ and picnic facilities.
 This area has recently been upgraded and now features a modern cafe where you can enjoy a coffee and a snack, overlooking the beach.